XEN-AbdulHaseeb/Data-Analytics/Data Engineering/Seasonal Sports/README.md

 This project demonstrates an end-to-end data engineering pipeline built on the Azure cloud ecosystem using the Seasonal Sports dataset.

-It follows a two-part tutorial and extends it by refining datasets using Azure Synapse SQL to make them analytics- and visualization-ready.

 The pipeline covers:

 * Data ingestion from external sources